Whiteley Township, Pennsylvania

-Whiteley Township is a township in Greene County, Pennsylvania, United States.
-The population was 572 at the 2020 census, down from 649 at the 2010 census.
+Whiteley Township is in Greene County, Pennsylvania, United States.
+The population was 570 at the time of the 2020 census, which was a decrease from 649 at the 2010 census.

 History

 The Hamilton-Ely Farmstead and George West Gordon Farm are listed on the National Register of Historic Places.

 Geography

-Whiteley Township is southeast of the center of Greene County, between Waynesburg to the north and Mount Morris to the south.
+Whiteley Township is southeast of the center of Greene County between Waynesburg to the north and Mount Morris to the south.
 Interstate 79 passes through the eastern side of the township, with access from Exit 7 (Kirby Road).
 U.S. Route 19 passes through the center of the township, running roughly parallel to I-79, and goes through Kirby, the main settlement in the township.

 According to the United States Census Bureau, the township has a total area of 82.0 sqkm, of which 0.01 sqkm, or 0.01%, are water.

 Surrounding neighborhoods

 Whitely Township has six borders, including the townships of Jefferson to the north-northeast, Greene from the northeast to the east, Dunkard to the southeast, Perry to the south, Wayne to the southwest and Franklin from the west to the north.